chischte/insomnia-delay-library/README.md

         // activate emergency stop or whatever;
 	}

-	// ADDITIONALY A TIMOUT CAN BE FLAGED ACTIVE OR INACTIVE
+	// ADDITIONALY A TIMOUT CAN BE FLAGED ACTIVE OR INACTIVE: timeout.setActive(1); // does not reset the stopwatch
-	// this is completely optional and has no other effect than act as a flag timeout.setActive(1); // does not reset the stopwatch
+  	// this is completely optional and has no other effect than act as a flag

 	// TIMEOUT ACTION WITH REQUEST OF ACTIVE STATE: if (timeout.active()) {
 	  if (timeout.timedOut()) {
 	  // do stuff
 	  timeout.resetTime(); // restart the timeout countdown
 	    }
 	}

  **An example of how the functions can be used can be found in the example code "insomnia_example_code".**